practical-neuroimaging/practical-neuroimaging.github.com/_sources/where_and_when.txt

 When?
 *****

-Fridays from 10am to 12 until the end of the 2013 semester.
+Fridays from 10am to 12 until the end of the spring 2015 semester.

 *****
 What?